charlieargue/pan-code-samples/README.md

   - [ ] having a centralized markdown-based knowledge base
   - [ ] switching to MBP (and guidance on that)
   - [ ] following React community leaders such as Kent Dobbs, Ben Awad and well-known guides such as Tao of React
-  - [ ] purchasing the Epic React and Javacsript Testing workshops by Kent Dobbs, upon my personal recommendation
+  - [ ] purchasing the Epic React and JavaScript Testing workshops by Kent Dobbs, upon my personal recommendation
   - [ ] using Tabox for Chrome tab group management
   - [ ] using Github Desktop
   - [ ] using VSCode extensions such as: auto-imports,